CoolDove/rnm/README.md

 **rnm** is a small terminal-based tool for batch renaming files using regular expressions, with interactive TUI.
 It is written in [Odin Lang](https://odin-lang.org/) and currently supports **Windows only**.
-Other platforms' support is planned for the future.
+Other platforms' support is planned in the future.

 ## Usage